Quick Facts about DNA tests while pregnant

 Interestingly, the fact that a fetus’ genetic material can be found in its mother’s bloodstream can be very useful.
 For example, it is used in non-invasive prenatal testing and screening and in determining paternity through a non-invasive prenatal paternity test.
 These techniques have their limitations, as things like amniocentesis or cvs (chorionic villus sampling) can only be done invasively, and typically require the amniotic fluid to be tested as well.

 So, if you want to take a DNA test while pregnant, what can you do?
+Can you get a DNA test while pregnant?
 You can test DNA that doesn’t come from a blood sample.

 Cheek-swab vs saliva DNA tests while pregnant